bartificer/programming-by-stealth/docs/pbs99.md

 ### Inheritance,  `instanceof` Operator & Polymorphism

-At the top of the worked example I mentioned that the code for the `Denomination` and `MonetaryAmount` classes were un-changed since the previous instalment.
+At the top of the worked example I mentioned that the code for the `Denomination` and `MonetaryAmount` classes were unchanged since the previous instalment.
 That means that `MonetaryAmount` is expecting to work with instances of the class `Currency`, can it use instances of `DecimalCurrency` or `DenominatedCurrency`?

 Let's find out!